-The Debug tool window shows dedicated panes for frames, variables, and watches, and the console, where all the input and output information is displayed.
+The Debug tool window consists of dedicated panes for frames, variables, and watches, as well as the Console tab, where all the input and output information is displayed.
 If you want the console to be always visible, you can drag it to one of the PyCharm window's edges.

 If you want to see what your code does line by line, there's no need to put a breakpoint on every line, you can step through your code.

 Let's see what it looks like to step through our example program.
 Start or restart the debugger by using the Run widget at the top of the window: